DevOpsPlayground/Basic-Cloud-Security-AWS/README.md

 </p>

 We can see that the policy allows us to read one of the secrets on the account.
-To do so we can create a new EC2 instance and attach secret-read-role to the instance profile and once we connect to the new server read the secret.
+To do so we can create a new EC2 instance and attach a secret-read-role to the instance profile.
+Once connected to the new server we can read the secret.

-First, lets create a new key-pair:
+First, let's create a new key-pair:
 ```
 aws ec2 create-key-pair \
    --key-name funny-panda \
    --query 'KeyMaterial' --output text > ~/.ssh/funny-panda
 ```

-Now lets find out more about our current instance to deploy our new server in the same network.
+Now it's time to find out more about our current instance and to deploy our new server in the same network.
 We can find our instance ID by executing:
 ```
 aws sts get-caller-identity
 ```